Montimage/5Greplay/docs/example1.md

 }
 ```

-### `mmt-5greplay-sctp.conf` : a 5Greplay configuration file to replay filter and replay NGAP SMC messages into a running AMF in a specific SCTP port in a specific IP address
+### Configuration file 2: `mmt-5greplay-sctp.conf`

-In this case, we kept all the configuration as in the example before, but we changed (i) the default action to ```DROP```, so only the NAS-5G SMC packets filtered by the property 90 will be forwarded, (ii) we added a another destination for the packets using SCTP protocol, so they will be forwarded to the following address: ```192.168.49.3:38412```, where ideally you will have an AMF running so you could see its response to the forwarded packets.
+In this case, we kept all the configuration as in the example before, but we changed (i) the default action to ```DROP```, so only the _NAS Security mode Complete_ packets filtered by the property 90 will be forwarded, (ii) we added a another destination for the packets using SCTP protocol, so they will be forwarded to the following address: ```192.168.49.3:38412```, where ideally you will have an AMF running so you could see its response to the forwarded packets.

 ```bash
 forward